 “Before our son started Midwest, he did not enjoy school.
 In fact, he dreaded it.
 He had frequent stomachaches and had meltdowns regularly.
 He was frustrated and exhausted at the end of each day from trying to fit in socially and from the schoolwork.
 It was heartbreaking for him and for us to see him try so hard to get by.

 Midwest teachers know the kids on an individual basis.
 The connection our son has made with other students and adults has been amazing.
-His teachers know his strengths and weaknesses and help him improve instead of just get by.
+His teachers know his strengths and weaknesses and help him improve instead of just getting by.
 He isn’t just a student in a large class . . . he is an individual that teachers spend time getting to know.

-Our son’s confidence and happiness has improved more than I can express.
+Our son’s confidence and happiness have improved more than I can express.
 Midwest Academy turned around his academic and social experiences from constant struggles and getting lost between the cracks, to thriving and feeling confident.
 I can’t find all the words to describe what a difference it has made in his life and our family life, but I can say it continues to be the best decision we made for our family.”

 Mary—High School Parent